Jesse Alston

 Brian Sanchez-Fishback

 Brian is an undergraduate student in Wildlife Conservation and Management at the University of Arizona, where he worked with the Arizona Game and Fish Department to estimate coyote densities on Buenos Aires National Wildlife Refuge in 2023-2024 and is now assisting on our efforts to map wildlife presence across the Tucson metropolitan area.
 Brian grew up in Tucson, Arizona, and worked as an Arabic linguist for the Navy before coming to UA.
 In his free time, he enjoys cooking, hunting, hiking, camping, collecting insects, and birding.
 He also plays the banjo.
-Favorite mammal: Antilocapra americana.
+Favorite mammal: Antilocapra americana

 Click here for Brian’s CV.

-Click here for Paige’s CV.
+Click here for Natalie’s CV.

 Joao Weisshaupt